Using helium 10830 {\AA} transits to constrain planetary magnetic fields

 Unlike small planets, Hot Jupiters are thought to be stable to atmospheric mass loss independent of whether or not magnetic fields suppress escape \citep[e.g.,][]{Hubbard2007, Owen2013, Jin2014}.
 However, the strength of their magnetic fields is still of much interest.
 Hot Jupiters have radii larger than expected from interior structure models \citep{Laughlin2011,Thorngren2018}.
 In order to explain this discrepancy, these planets require an extra source of energy that must be deposited into the interior \citep[e.g,][]{Bodenheimer2001, Guillot2002, Arras2010, Youdin2010, Batygin2010,Komacek2017}.
-One popular explanation for this extra energy is Ohmic dissipation, in which the interaction of zonal winds and the planetary magnetic field generate electrical currents which resistively heat the interior \citep{Batygin2010, Perna2010, Batygin2011, Menou2012, Rauscher2013, Ginzburg2016}.
-Current modelling suggests that explaining the hot Jupiter radius anomaly in this way requires hot Jupiter's to possess sizeable magnetic fields.
-For example, using 3D MHD simulations of the atmosphere of HD209458b, \citet{Rauscher2013} argue that the magnetic field must be greater than $3-10$ gauss in order for Ohmic dissipation to be responsible for its inflated radius.
-Independently, using a scaling law relating the magnetic energy density to the density and intrinsic luminosity of bodies ranging from Earth to low mass stars, \citet{Christensen2009} estimated the magnetic field of hot Jupiters to have magnetic field strengths of order 20-50~gauss.
+One popular explanation for this extra energy is Ohmic dissipation, in which the interaction of zonal winds and the planetary magnetic field generate electrical currents that resistively heat the interior \citep{Batygin2010, Perna2010, Batygin2011, Menou2012, Rauscher2013, Ginzburg2016}.
+Current modelling suggests that explaining the hot Jupiter radius anomaly in this way requires hot Jupiters to possess sizeable magnetic fields.
+For example, using 3D MHD simulations of the atmosphere of HD209458b, \citet{Rauscher2013} argue that the magnetic field must be greater than $3-10$ Gauss for Ohmic dissipation to be responsible for its inflated radius. {\tworc For a few hot Jupiters hosting stars, \citet{Cauley2019} found tentative evidence of magnetic star-planet interactions.
+From variations in the Ca II K line, they inferred these planets to have large magnetic fields $\sim$ 20-100 Gauss.
+However, we note that \citet{Cauley2019} caution the detected variability may be unrelated to the presence of a planet, and hence do not constrain planetary magnetic fields.} Independently, using a scaling law relating the magnetic energy density to the density and intrinsic luminosity of bodies ranging from Earth to low mass stars, \citet{Christensen2009} estimated the magnetic field of hot Jupiters to have magnetic field strengths of order 20-50~Gauss.